taskforcesh/taskforce-connector/README.md

 The token `2cfe6a1b-5f0e-466f-99ad-12f51bea79a7` is a private token that can be retrieved at your [Taskforce account](https://taskforce.sh/account).

-After running the command, you should be able to see the connection appear automatically on the dashboard:
+After running the command, you should be able to see the connection appear automatically on the dashboard.

+Note: You can also specify the taskforce token with the environment variable TASKFORCE_TOKEN

 ## Secured TLS Connections